 A number of options exist for students without cars on campus.
 UT’s downtown location is ideal for walking, bike riding and the use of public transportation.

-- On-campus car rentals – ZipCar offers qualified drivers ages 18 years and up environmentally friendly vehicles to rent at a low rate – by the hour or by the day.
-Members access cars using either their mobile device or their Zipcard and only pay for the time they rent the car.
-The rate includes gas, insurance, GPS navigation, iPod adaptor, Bluetooth technology, 24-hour Roadside Assistance and in-car communication with the Member Care Center.
+UT has partnered with Zipcar to offer a car-sharing program on campus.
+The convenient, economical transportation option is available 24 hours a day, seven days a week for students, faculty and staff ages 18 years and older.
+Members access cars using either their mobile device or their Zipcard and only pay for the time they rent the car — by the hour or by the day.
+The rate includes gas, insurance, GPS navigation, Bluetooth technology, 24-hour Roadside Assistance and in-car communication with the Member Care Center.

-- On-campus bicycle rentals – BikeUT is a University-wide, free bike rental program created to promote outdoor physical activity and sustainable transportation options.
-Students can rent bikes on a daily basis with a valid Spartan ID.
+BikeUT is a University-wide, free bike rental program created to promote outdoor physical activity and sustainable transportation options.
+Housed by the Benson Alex Riseman Fitness and Recreation Center and supported by Student Government, the program offers the campus community the opportunity to rent bikes on a daily basis with a valid Spartan ID.
 Bikes can be ridden off campus for exercise along the 4.5-mile Bayshore Boulevard lining Tampa Bay or to pick up groceries at the Tampa Downtown Market or nearby Publix.
 Some bikes are equipped with baskets, and all rentals come with a helmet and bike lock.
+For more information, please visit UT's BikeUT webpage.

 - Wear a seatbelt and be alert and aware during transit.